Energy policy of Canada: Nuclear power and Uranium

 Canada is a leader in the field of nuclear energy.
 Nuclear power in Canada is provided by 19 commercial reactors with a net capacity of 13.5 Gigawatts (GWe), producing a total of 95.6 Terawatt-hours (TWh) of electricity, which accounted for 16.6% of the nation's total electric energy generation in 2015.
 All but one of these reactors are located in Ontario where they produced 61% of the province's electricity in 2016 (91.7 TWh).
 Seven smaller reactors are used for research and to produce radioactive isotopes for nuclear medicine.

 Canadian nuclear reactors are a type of pressurized heavy-water reactor (PHWR) of indigenous design, the CANDU reactor.
 CANDU reactors have been exported to India, Pakistan, Argentina, South Korea, Romania, and China.

 Uranium mining in Canada took off with the Great Bear Lake deposit furnishing some material for the Manhattan Project.
 Today Cameco and Areva Resources Canada are major produces of uranium for nuclear power.
 Cameco mines the world's largest high-grade uranium deposit at the McArthur River mine in Northern Saskatchewan.

 ZEEP was Canada's first nuclear reactor built in 1945.
 Canada set up its NRX research reactor at Chalk River Laboratories in 1947.
 In 1962 the NPD reactor in Rolphton, Ontario was the first prototype power reactor in Canada.
 From this the NRC and the AECL developed the CANDU reactor.
 Ontario Hydro's first production power reactor was constructed at the Douglas Point in 1956.
 Eighteen reactors were then built in the following four decades in Ontario, Quebec and New Brunswick.

 Renewable energy and carbon neutral energy

 Canada generates a significant part of its electricity from hydroelectric dams, but has otherwise limited renewable energy generation, although wind power is growing quickly.
 The first commercial wind farm in Canada was built in Alberta in 1993.
 A 20 megawatt tidal plant sits at Annapolis, Nova Scotia, and uses the daily tides of the Bay of Fundy.

 The first commercial solar project was built in Stone Mills, Ontario in 2009.Skypower Ltd, used over 120,000 thin film photovoltaic solar panels, for a total of 9,1 megawatt, creating clean solar energy for 1000 homes annually.

 Politicians have been willing to subsidize renewable methods using taxpayer funds to increase the amount and percentage of Canada's electricity generated.

+Agrivoltaics in Canada

+Agrivoltaics in Canada is emerging as an innovative solution that combines solar energy generation with agricultural production to optimize land use and enhance sustainability.
+In provinces like Alberta, research and pilot projects have demonstrated that integrating photovoltaic systems with farming can not only reduce greenhouse gas emissions and support renewable energy targets, but also help preserve agricultural lands and generate additional income for farmers.
+Recent studies, such as those by Jamil and Pearce (2023), have examined how Alberta's regulatory frameworks and policies can be tailored to promote agrivoltaics, making it a promising approach for addressing both energy and food security challenges in Canada.